Debanitrkl/FlipkartGrid/CustomDash-master/README.md

 ## How to use this app
+* Change the Path according to your local system in these 3 python scripts; `CustomDash-master/web_app/apps/helpers/helpers.py`; `CustomDash-  master/web_app/apps/cutomer_dashboard.py`; `CustomDash-master/web_app/apps/overall_dashboard.py`

-To run this app locally
+* To run this app locally

-Open the `CustomDash-master/webapp/index.py`
+* Run `CustomDash-master/webapp/index.py`

-Open http://0.0.0.0:8050/ in your browser, you will see a live-updating dashboard.
+* Open http://0.0.0.0:8050/ in your browser, you will see a live-updating dashboard.